iCrawlerRPG/iCrawlerRPG.github.io/README.md

 Link: http://shiroge.github.io/

 I'm currently looking for ideas for spells and upgrades.
-You can comment them here or send them to my inbox, please.
+You can open an issue for that.
 If possible, tell me how far you have progressed into the tower.

 ## Changelog
 **Changes in alpha v0.8:**